Dear readers, you don't need to travel far to see the world. It's all right here in Switzerland!

 The authentic Thai Pavilion in Lausanne

-In which other park in Switzerland can you see 100'000 gold leaves all at once?
-The Pavillon thaï of Lausanne is truly a site to be seen.
+In which other parks in Switzerland can you see 100'000 gold leaves all at once?
+The Pavillon thaï of Lausanne is truly a sight to be seen.
 The building is a gift from King Bhumipol Adulyadej of Thailand who lived in Lausanne from 1933 to 1951.

 A Japanese zen garden in Geneva

 At the Geneva Botanical Garden, there is a section with a torii gate at the entrance.
 Behind, you will find a zen rock garden symbolizing the ocean and islands.
 Depending on the season, you can enjoy the flora that is so typical for Japan: cherry blossoms in the spring and maple foliage in the autumn.

 Zen Garden in Aigle: "Crouching Tiger, Hidden Dragon"

 Who knew there's a zen garden in Aigle?
 Apart from manicured plant and flower gardens, Le Jardin Zen has a sound path with beautiful Asian drums and bells.
 From Burma to Korea and Shanghai, here is an excursion to Asia that satisfy all your senses.

 To complete your trip, why not book a night at the Crazy Lounge BnB with its Asian rooms?
 Choose among eclectic rooms named "Maharajah" or "Shanghai Dreams", or move into the Imperial Yurt with its own jacuzzi...